Show ž 1 Cosnx Converges Uniformly on R to a Continuous N 1 N2 Function

 Attachments

-No, uniform convergence is a sufficient condition for the convergence of the integral, but by no means a necessary one - as this example shows.
+No, uniform convergence is a sufficient condition for the convergence of the integral, but by no means a necessary one - as this example shows.ok, so if it doesnt converge uni then isnt it weird that

 Well my version of Abel's theorem states